covid19datahub/COVID19/README.md

 ## Cite as

-We have invested a lot of time and effort in creating [COVID-19 Data Hub](https://covid19datahub.io), please cite the following reference when using it:
+We have invested a lot of time and effort in creating [COVID-19 Data Hub](https://covid19datahub.io), please cite the following when using it:

 *Guidotti, E., Ardia, D., (2020), "COVID-19 Data Hub", Journal of Open Source Software 5(51):2376, doi: [10.21105/joss.02376](https://doi.org/10.21105/joss.02376).*